21 Foot Rule – Tueller Distance Legal Strategy for a Self Defense Shooting

 The approximate distance of an imminent threat with an impact weapon

 Tueller also drilled the distance at which a person can run from a standing start for 1.5 seconds to be about 21 feet.

 21 feet became the 21 foot rule, or Tueller distance.
 That is, the threat (with an impact weapon such as a knife) — their approximate maximum distance away from a police officer for engagement.

 Note: If the threat has a gun, then the Tueller distance does not apply, because the threat can shoot you from a much further distance!

-Of course there is MUCH, MUCH MORE to a valid self defense shooting, and more importantly a self defense shooting that you can survive through the legal system, however that is not the focus of this article (there will be more subsequent articles).
+Of course there is much more to a valid self defense shooting!
+And more importantly a self defense shooting that you can survive through the legal system.

-The ‘Tueller distance’ also known as the ’21 foot rule’, is well cited in case law and is an important distinction to understand and to integrate into one’s defense (and prior actions!).
+However the 21 foot rule is well cited in case law.
+It is an important distinction to understand and to integrate into one’s defense (and prior actions!).

-While you will have first needed to prove that you were an innocent party to the confrontation (e.g. that you were not the aggressor or escalated the confrontation), the next aspect of your defense will be proving there was an imminent threat.
-If that threat did not have a gun (instead an ‘impact weapon’), it will be exceedingly important to be able to cite the Tueller distance, or 21-foot-rule, and to have previously acted in accordance with that rule as part of your defense.
+The next aspect of your defense will be proving there was an imminent threat.
+If that threat did not have a gun (instead an ‘impact weapon’), it will be exceedingly important to be able to cite the 21 foot rule – Tueller distance.
+AND to have previously acted in accordance with that rule as part of your defense.